 Net revenues are distributed in the fiscal year budget beginning the 1st of October immediately following fiscal year-end close.

+Class Size

-Class Size: Summer term undergraduate minimum course enrollments for three or four credit hour courses range from 10 to 15 students for on campus courses and from 10 to 20 students for online courses.
+Summer term undergraduate minimum course enrollments for three or four credit hour courses range from 10 to 15 students for on campus courses and from 10 to 20 students for online courses.
 Each college will select the undergraduate minimum course enrollment limit within the approved range for summer terms.
 The Dean, with the concurrence of the Provost, will decide which undergraduate courses will be taught during the summer terms.
-Courses with lower enrollments but no lower than 50% of the minimum course enrollment may be taught with the approval of the Dean and Provost with the faculty salary, set forth below (the "Summary Salary"), being prorated in proportion to the number of students in the course.
-For example, if a college's minimum course enrollment is 12 students, a class of 6 students may be taught and the faculty's Summer Salary will be calculated at 50% of the normal rate.
-The university will pay the pro rata amount.
-If the Dean chooses with the approval of the Provost, the college may pay the difference between the pro rata amount and the instructor's allowed Summer Salary.
-Courses below the minimum course enrollment should only be used for students who need the courses to graduate.
-No more than 15% of the courses can be below the minimum course enrollment.
+Courses with lower enrollments may be taught with the approval of the Dean and Provost.
+An undergraduate course that is significantly below the minimum course enrollment should only be offered if there are students who need the courses to graduate.
+University-wide, no more than 15% of the summer undergraduate courses can be below the minimum course enrollment.
 The Provost must approve any exceptions.

-Summer term graduate minimum course enrollments range from 5 to 1O students for on campus and online courses.
+Summer term graduate minimum course enrollments range from 5 to 10 students for on campus and online courses.
 Each college will select the graduate minimum course enrollment within the approved range for summer terms.
 The Dean, with the concurrence of the Provost, will decide which graduate courses will be taught during the summer terms.
-Courses with lower enrollments but no lower than 50% of the minimum course enrollment may be taught with the approval of the Dean and Provost with the faculty Summer Salary being prorated in proportion to the number of students in the course.
-For example, if the college's minimum course enrollment is 8 students, a class of 4 students may be taught and the faculty's Summer Salary will be calculated at 50% of the normal rate.
-The university will pay the pro rata amount.
-If the Dean chooses with the approval of the Provost, the college may pay the difference between the pro rata amount and the instructor's allowed Summer Salary.
-No more than 15% of the summer courses for one college can be below the minimum course enrollment.
+A graduate course that is significantly below the minimum course enrollment should only be offered if there are students who need the courses to graduate.
+Courses with lower enrollments may be taught with the approval of the Dean and Provost.
+University-wide, no more than 15% of the summer graduate courses for one college can be below the minimum course enrollment.
 The Provost must approve any exceptions.